heroku/l2meter/README.md

 ## Contexted logging

 Sometimes you want another copy of the logger with a specific context on it.
-You can created one like so:
+You can create one like so:

 ```ruby
 logger = Metrics.context(:super_worker, username: "joe")